In Mimer SQL you can define functions, procedures, methods, and modules, collectively known as stored procedures.

 Stored procedures are stored in the data dictionary and you can invoke them when needed.

-For a complete and detailed discussion of stored procedures, see Functions and the Mimer SQL Programmer's Manual, Mimer SQL Stored Procedures.
+For a complete and detailed discussion of stored procedures, see Mimer SQL Programmer's Manual, Mimer SQL Stored Procedures.
+For a complete and detailed discussion of methods, see Mimer SQL Programmer's Manual, User-Defined Types And Methods.

 Mimer SQL stored procedures are based on the ISO standard for Persistent Stored Modules (PSM).

-The term routine is a collective term for functions and procedures.
-Functions are distinguished from procedures in that they return a single value and the parameters of a function are used for input only.
-A function is invoked by using it where a value expression would normally be used.
+The term routine is a collective term for functions, methods, and procedures.
+Functions and methods are distinguished from procedures in that they return a single value and the parameters of a function or method are used for input only.
+A function or method is invoked by using it where a value expression would normally be used.

 The creator of a routine must hold the appropriate access rights on any database objects referenced from within the routine.
-These access rights must be held for the life of the routine.
+These access rights must remain as longs as the routine exists.

 Routine names, like those of other private objects in the database, are qualified with the name of the schema to which they belong.